luisguiserrano/Scy1505.github.io/_posts/2016-10-11-Titanicmd.markdown

 ### Making the graphs look nice

-The matplotlib library is very versitile and will let us create beautiful graphs.
+The matplotlib library is very versatile and will let us create beautiful graphs.
 Furthermore, the panda library uses the matplotlib and increases the type of graphs we can create.
 We first set some global parameters for the matplotlib, we can use the method [matplotlib.rc()](http://matplotlib.org/users/customizing.html) to do this.

 {% highlight ruby %}